tom25519/alkali/README.md

 Sodium is a fast, modern cryptographic library written in C. This crate intends to provide a higher-level API for making use of the constructs Sodium provides.
-These constructs include simple-to-use symmetric and asymmetric AEAD, signatures, hashing, password derivation, and key exchange: In short, the majority of operations required for most modern cryptographic protocols.
+These constructs include simple-to-use symmetric and asymmetric authenticated encryption, signatures, hashing, password derivation, and key exchange: In short, the majority of operations required for most modern cryptographic protocols.

 The intention for this library is to be a spiritual successor to [sodiumoxide](https://github.com/sodiumoxide/sodiumoxide), which is now deprecated.
 Lots of design decisions here were inspired by this library, so thanks to all of its contributors!

+## Usage/Documentation
+Comprehensive documentation for this library is available [on docs.rs](https://docs.rs/alkali).
+The intention is for the entire library to be well documented, with illustrative examples and information on security concerns.

 ## Security/Vulnerability Disclosures
 If you find a vulnerability in alkali, please immediately contact